 Automeris io — “Io moth”

 • Host plants: Extremely polyphagous, with over hundreds recorded food plants.
-Favorites include cherry (Prunus), redbud (Cercis), willow (Salix), Wisteria, Sassafras, currant (Ribes), Hibiscus but they have also been recorded on hickory (Carya), poplar (Populus), pear (Pyrus), limetree (Tilia), elm (Ulmus), fishpoison tree (Piscidia piscipula), oaks (Quercus), blackberry (Rubus), maple (Acer), birch (Betula), tuliptree (Liriodendron), Gleditsia, privet (Ligustrum), ash (Fraxinus), hazel (Corylus), beech (Fagus), corn (Zea mays), bamboo (many Poaceae), coral bean (Erythrina), hop (Humulus lupulus), walnut (Juglans), sweetgum (Liquidambar), black locust (Robinia); and many more species of deciduous trees and shrubs, more than could be possibly compiled into one list.
-The food preference of the larvae may vary regionally througout their expansive range.
+Favorites include cherry (Prunus), redbud (Cercis), willow (Salix), Wisteria, Sassafras, currant (Ribes), Hibiscus but they have also been recorded on hickory (Carya), poplar (Populus), pear (Pyrus), limetree (Tilia), elm (Ulmus), fishpoison tree (Piscidia piscipula), oaks (Quercus), blackberry (Rubus), maple (Acer), birch (Betula), tuliptree (Liriodendron), Gleditsia, privet (Ligustrum), ash (Fraxinus), hazel (Corylus), beech (Fagus), corn (Zea mays), bamboo (many Poaceae), coral bean (Erythrina), hop (Humulus lupulus), walnut (Juglans), sweetgum (Liquidambar), black locust (Robinia), mesquite (Prosopis), hackberry (Celtis), privet (Ligustrum) and potentially many more.

 • Polyphagous:Yes, very